Grant Shapps: Cycling

+Railway announcements controversy

+In January 2022, Shapps collaborated with voice-over and social media personality Seb Sargent as part of a Department for Transport pledge to reduce unnecessary train announcements on trains, which was criticised for being similar to "a parody."

-July 2022 Leadership bid
+July 2022 leadership bid

 Shapps announced his campaign for leadership of the Conservative Party, following the resignation of Boris Johnson, on 9 July 2022.
 He withdrew from the race on 12 July, endorsing Rishi Sunak for leader.

-Home Secretary
+Home secretary

-Shapps was appointed Home Secretary on 19 October 2022 after the resignation of Suella Braverman.
+Shapps was appointed home secretary on 19 October 2022 following the resignation of Suella Braverman.
 This occurred one day before Prime Minister Liz Truss announced her own resignation.

-Business Secretary
+Business secretary

-Shapps was appointed business secretary on 25 October 2022 by Rishi Sunak after the resignation of former business secretary Jacob Rees-Mogg.
-Suella Braverman replaced Shapps as Home Secretary.
+Shapps was appointed business secretary on 25 October 2022 by Rishi Sunak after the resignation of former business secretary Jacob Rees-Mogg while Suella Braverman returned to the position of Home Secretary.

-Energy Secretary
+Energy secretary

 Following a cabinet reshuffle, Shapps was moved into the newly created portfolio of Secretary of State for Energy Security and Net Zero.
-Shapps' newly formed ministry had been formed from responsbilities taken from his previous role.
+Shapps's newly formed ministry had been formed from responsibilities taken from his previous role.
 He was the first holder of the role of Energy Secretary since Amber Rudd in 2016.

+Defence secretary

+On 31 August 2023, Shapps was appointed Secretary of State for Defence, replacing Ben Wallace.

+In December, he warned that Europe had to look out for their own security, citing how the US support for Ukraine has recently been waning.
+He also announced details of a new Maritime Capability Coalition for Ukraine, alongside his Norwegian counterpart, Bjørn Arild Gram, which their respective countries are leading.

+In July 2025, Shapps defended the use of an unprecedented superinjunction to suppress a data breach that led to the UK government relocating 15,000 Afghans, and argued he was right to support its maintenance during his time at the MoD.

 Personal life

-He married Belinda Goldstone in 1997, and the couple have three children.
-In 1999 Shapps was diagnosed with Hodgkin's lymphoma and underwent chemotherapy and radiotherapy recovering from cancer by the following year.
-As a result of the effects of chemotherapy, his children were conceived by IVF.
-Owing to his past cancer treatment, in February 2021 Shapps became the first UK Cabinet minister to receive a COVID-19 vaccine.
-He tested positive for COVID-19 in February 2022.
+He married Belinda Goldstone in 1997.
+The couple have three children.
+In 1999 Shapps was diagnosed with Hodgkin's lymphoma and underwent chemotherapy and radiotherapy, recovering from the cancer by the following year.
+After the successful chemotherapy, his children were conceived by IVF.

 Shapps lists his recreations in Who's Who as "private pilot with IMC [Instrument Meteorological Conditions] and night qualifications".

+Shapps is Jewish: in a 2010 interview with The Jewish Chronicle, he stated that he follows Jewish traditions but personally considers himself to be an agnostic and an indifferentist.

+On 11 April 2025, Shapps was Knighted in Rishi Sunak's Resignation Honours List.